EnterpriseDB/tpa/RELNOTES.md

   Formerly, the code that sets up dynamic groups to use appropriate symlinks to a given secret file would fail occasionally due to a race condition when executed for multiple hosts

+- TPA-252 Restore code to make all nodes publish to the witness-only replication set

+  This was a recent regression introduced as part of code refactoring that was performed per TPA-193

 ## v23.6 (2022-09-28)